dlstreamer/dlstreamer/docs/source/dev_guide/latency_tracer.md

 0:00:03.015119796 79459 0x55736c57a060 TRACE             GST_TRACER :0:: latency_tracer_pipeline_interval, interval=(double)1000.020829, avg=(double)0.260457, min=(double)0.206755, max=(double)0.588363, latency=(double)0.347350, fps=(double)2878.940035;
 ```

-By default latency_tracer calculates latency for both pipeline and
+By default, `latency_tracer` calculates latency for both pipeline and
-elements, you have option to select only pipeline or elements latency
+elements.
+You have an option to select only pipeline or elements latency
 using flags.

 ### Settings Flags